OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 ### Package

-Software packaging tools turn your code into the deployable artifacts you push to your environments.
+Software packaging tools turn your code into the deployable artifacts.
+You host and deploy these artifacts from package repositories.

 Popular options include: